 The event is free and no registration is required.

 Did you know?

-We are now part of an agreement with three large institutions to share access to our Overdrive collections: Lakeland Library Cooperative, Midwest Collaborative for Library Services and the Suburban Library Cooperative.
-This means that including our 15,000 + titles, our patrons will now have access to over 100,000 titles.
-This has massively expanded the collection.
+We are now part of an agreement with four large institutions to share access to our Overdrive collections: White Pine Library Cooperative, Lakeland Digital Library, Midwest Collaborative for Library Services, Suburban Library Cooperative, Download Destination and the New Up North Michigan Consortium.
+This has massively expanded the collections available.

 More books to choose from, free with your library card.